mathwhiz1212/proxmox-notes/PfSense.md

 ### Firewall Rules

 Interface rules and floating rules with the Quick (apply action immediately on match) are applied top to bottom.

 Floating rules apply before interface rules.
+Interface rules are preferable because floating rules can cause unusual problems.
+That said, there are some floating rules that make sense:

 Floating > Add >

 Allow ping from any subnet:

+Pass
-Pass, check apply the action immediately on match, any interface, protocol (ICMP echo request), source, destination - This Firewall (self).
+check apply the action immediately on match any interface protocol (ICMP echo request) source any destination - This Firewall (self).
 Description: `Allow ping from any inteface to this firewall.`

 Allow access to this firewall for DNS from anything but my home network (WAN):

+Pass
-Pass, check apply the action immediately on match: Source: Invert match `WAN Subnets`, destination `This Firewall (self)`, protocol: TCP/UDP, port 53 (DNS).
+check apply the action immediately on match Source: Invert match `WAN Subnets` Destination `This Firewall (self)`
+Protocol: TCP/UDP, port 53 (DNS).
 Description: `Allow DNS from any interface except the WAN (home) network.`

 Save (at bottom) and Apply (at top).

-### A better way (edit this into the other part).
+### GUEST1

+Click on GUEST1.
+We want to deny access to other subnets so the guests can't access them, but we don't want to risk forgetting to block access to a network, or a misconfiguration.

+So we only want to allow access to public IP addresses:

 Firewall ALias > Add: